 The Earned Income Tax Credit (EITC), an extremely effective anti-poverty and pro-work tax credit, provides far less help to low-income workers who aren't raising children.
 This group has an unenviable distinction as the only group of Americans who are taxed into poverty.
-Expanding the EITC to these workers would benefit up to 72,000 Mainers.
+Expanding the EITC to these workers would benefit up to 16.2 million people.
 Similarly, families with children earning under \$3,000 a year are excluded from claiming the Child Tax Credit (CTC), denying help to children because their parents, despite working, are too poor.
-Expanding the CTC to these poorest children and families would benefit millions across the U.S. every year.
+Expanding the CTC to these poorest children and families would benefit millions every year.

-Because predatory lending practices are so hurtful to low-income people, 14 states and the District of Columbia have restrictions against payday lending, and the consumer watchdog agency the Consumer Financial Protection Bureau (CFPB) issued a proposed rule in ability-to-repay requirement.
+Because predatory lending practices are so hurtful to low-income people, 14 states and the District of Columbia have banned payday lending, and the consumer watchdog agency the Consumer Financial Protection Bureau (CFPB) issued a proposed rule in June to rein in predatory payday, car title, and certain highcost installment loans.
+The proposed rule would require lenders to determine whether borrowers can afford to pay back their loans, known as the ability-to-repay requirement.
 While the CFPB proposed rule is a necessary first step, it contains loopholes pushed for by payday lenders that could hurt consumers in all states.
 For example, the proposal exempts six high-cost payday loans from the ability-to-repay requirement and doesn't go far enough to ensure that, after repaying the loan, the borrower will have enough money left over to cover other basic living expenses without reborrowing.
-This leaves consumers in states that have restrictions against payday lending vulnerable, as a weak CFPB rule will give the payday lending industry a leg up in trying to get states to weaken or even undo their existing laws.
+This leaves consumers in states that have banned payday lending vulnerable, as a weak CFPB rule will give the payday lending industry a leg up in trying to get these states to weaken or even undo their existing laws.
 Protections that have helped low-income people out of the debt trap could be eroded.